 - as desired salt and pepper

 - 1 c cheddar, shredded

-- Add the onions and garlic to the slow cooker bowl. (*note: If you are using an Instant Pot, you can saute the chicken and onions on the "saute" button to brown and soften before adding the rest of the ingredients and then pressing the "slow cooker" function.)
+- Add the onions, carrots, celery and potaotes to the slow cooker bowl. (*note: If you are using an Instant Pot, you can saute the chicken and onions on the "saute" button to brown and soften before adding the rest of the ingredients and then pressing the "slow cooker" function.)

 - Cook on low for 4 - 5 hours on high, 7 - 8 hours on low

-- Mix the whipping cream and cornstarch together until smooth and add it to the slow cooker bowl, give it a stir.
-Pinch small amounts of biscuit dough and drop them on the top of the stew.
+- Mix the water and cornstarch together until smooth and add it to the slow cooker bowl, give it a stir.
+Make up the biscuit dough and pinch small amounts of the dough and drop them on the top of the stew.
 When complete, sprinkle with the cheddar.

 - Let it cook another 1/2 hour or so or until the biscuits are cooked through.